 How do EU rules help to prevent child abduction?

-The court in the country where the child had his/her habitual residence before abduction will remain responsible until the abduction case has been settled.
+The court in the country where the child had his/her habitual residence before abduction will remain responsible for questions related to parental responsibility, such as custody and access rights, until the abduction case has been settled.
 This is to avoid parents abducting their child in the hope of getting a more favourable judgement before the court in their own country.

 How can a parent get an abducted child back?

-Central Authorities exist in all EU countries (except Denmark) to assist parents who are victims of cross-border child abduction.
+Central Authorities exist in all EU countries to assist parents who are victims of cross-border child abduction.
 It is possible to launch a procedure to return the child.
-In this case, the court needs to rule on the matter within six weeks.
-The court should give the child the opportunity to be heard during the proceedings, unless this appears inappropriate due to his or her age and degree of maturity.
+In this case, the court needs to rule on the matter within six weeks from when the case reaches the court.
+The court should provide a child capable of forming his or her own views the opportunity to be heard during the proceedings.

 Can a court in the country where the child was abducted to refuse the return of the child?